 - Using Sources Strategically: In this workshop, you’ll learn how to find and use sources that meet your paper’s needs: not just those that echo your own argument, but also sources that provide background, examples, counterarguments, and analytical methods.

 Please visit our Events calendar to view additional workshops and events.

 Signing up for a workshop

-You can browse the workshop schedule and register for a workshop through our Events page.
-On the Events page, click on the workshop title to find a description and registration link for the workshop.
-Then, click on the embedded Zoom registration link.
+You can browse the workshop schedule and register for a workshop through our Events calendar.
+On the Events page, click on the workshop title to find a description and registration information for the workshop.
+For Zoom workshops, click on the embedded link to register.
 When you complete your registration, you will automatically receive the Zoom meeting link via email.